Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-asia.md

 #### Step 2: Create a backup

 Your server's network configuration file is located in `/etc/network/interfaces.d`.
 In our example, it is called `50-cloud-init`.
-Before proceeding, create a backup of your file using one of the following commands:
+Before proceeding, create a backup of your file using the following command:

 ```sh
 sudo cp /etc/network/interfaces.d/50-cloud-init /etc/network/interfaces.d/50-cloud-init.bak